 My Website Build Platform

 One of the businesses I became aware of in 2014 was a Canadian company called Wealthy Affiliate.
 Virtually unknown at the time in the UK, it did however have a worldwide membership of 800,000.
-During the last three years WA has continually updated and developed it’s technology and this has been well recognized with the membership now approaching 1.5 million.
+During the last three years WA has continually updated and developed it’s technology and this has been well recognized with the membership in 2020 exceeding two million.
 I have to say that WA now provides a package that is well beyond my initial expectations.
 Now from one source I receive:

 - An online training platform, also known as the WA University